• Home

 Angled photo of Oven Roasted Mushrooms and Onions garnished with fresh herbs and lemon wedges in a white serving bowl.

-What to add to oven roasted mushrooms?
+What to add to this oven mushroom recipe?

-You can add a wide variety of spices, vegetables and other ingredients to baked mushrooms to create a dish that is perfect for you and your family!
+You can add a wide variety of spices, vegetables and other ingredients to roasted mushrooms to create a dish that is perfect for you and your family!
 You can either use what you have on hand, or play around with your favorite herbs, seasonings and vegetables to customize this oven roasted mushrooms recipe to your specific taste and needs!

-How to customize butter mushrooms:
+How to customize butter roasted mushrooms

 • Fresh Herbs – basil, bay leaf, chives, cilantro, dill, tarragon, oregano (pictured), parsley, scallions and thyme (pictured).